RhetTbull/osxphotos/README.md

 'ImageName.jpg' is the original name of the photo) and all other photos with the unmodified original name.

-?bool_value: Template fields may be evaluated as boolean (True/False) by
+?bool_value: Template fields may be evaluated as bool (True/False) by
 appending "?" after the field name (and following "(path_sep)" or
 "[find/replace]".
 If a field is True (e.g. photo is HDR and field is "{hdr}")
 or has any value, the value following the "?" will be used to render the